ZeCanelha/AFrame-Tutorial/README.md

 - `<img>`
 - `<video>`

 To set a texture to an entity, we need to specify the `src` property. `src` can be a selector to any element in the asset management system.
-For example, to set a simple texture to an `<a-box>` primitive, we simply load the texture to the asset management system and specify the source in our primitive.
+It is customary in A-Frame to use ID selectors for assets: we assign an id to the asset in the asset management system, and then use an ID selector in the primitive we want to apply that asset in.
+For example, to set a simple texture to an `<a-box>` primitive, we simply load the texture to the asset management system, assign it an id of `my-texture` and specify the source in our primitive as being `#my-texture`.

 ```html
 <a-scene>